anandita-3217/Stitch-It-Down/README.md

  -->
 # Stitch It Down 🌺

-*"Ohana means family, and family means nobody gets left behind or forgotten."*
+TODO: Add a feature in the tasks to check progress of daily,weekly and monthly tasks *"Ohana means family, and family means nobody gets left behind or forgotten."*
 A Lilo & Stitch inspired desktop productivity application built with Electron Forge and Webpack.